-Foundation Doctor's Guide to North Central and East Thames
+Foundation Doctor's Guide to North Central and East London

-North Central and East Thames Foundation School was formed in 2018 from the merger of North Central Thames and North East Thames.
+North Central and East London Foundation School is one of most competitive in the country.
+It was formed in 2018 from the merger of North Central Thames and North East Thames.
 It covers inner-city boroughs and stretches north to Barnet and east to Romford — all within the limits of the M25.
 The large teaching hospitals are the Royal Free Hospital (specialist hepatology, renal and haematology), University College London Hospital, The Royal London Hospital (a major trauma centre) and St Bartholomew’s Hospital (specialist cancer services).

 A Doctor’s View